kopia/kopia/site/content/docs/Features/_index.md

 * After moving or renaming even large files, Kopia can recognize that they have the same content and won't need to upload them again.

-* Multiple users or computers can share the same repository: if users share the same files, they are also uploaded only once.
+* Multiple users or computers can share the same repository: if different users have the same files, the files are uploaded only once to the repository thanks to deduplication.

-> NOTE: There is currently no access control mechanism within repository: everybody with access to the repository can see everyone's data, so be sure you trust the other users if you share a repository with someone else.
+> NOTE: There is currently no access control mechanism when users/computers share the same repository -- each user/computer can see the backed up data of all the other users/computers, so be sure you trust the other users/computers if you share a repository with someone else.
+Note that this only applies when multiple users/computers know the repository password and are backing up to the same repository.
+People who do not know the password are not able to see your backed up data because Kopia uses [end-to-end 'zero knowledge' encryption](#end-to-end-zero-knowledge-encryption).

 ### Policies Control What and How Files/Directories are Saved in Snapshots